 - The transcript must be scanned in its entirety (front and back pages),including the transcript legend typically printed on the back of the transcript, and be legible.
 Ensure that no information is cut off during scanning.

-- Up-to-date transcripts are defined as transcripts dated or issued in the fall/winter session of the year of application (if currently registered) or within the previous calendar year (if not currently registered).
+- Up-to-date transcripts are defined as transcripts dated or issued in the fall/winter session of the year of application (if currently registered) or within a year of the term for which you are applying (if not currently registered).

 - All Canadian and American transcripts must have a recent date on which it was printed.